Maximize Your Savings: Life Insurance Tax Benefits in India

 What are the Life Insurance Tax Benefits?

-Life insurance policies offer multiple tax-saving opportunities, allowing you to:
+Life insurance policies offer multiple tax-saving opportunities under the old tax regime, allowing you to:

 • Claim deductions on premiums paid under Section 80C (up to ₹1.5 lakh per year).